EpicGateway/sdk-csharp/README.md

 ## Introduction

-The EpicPay C# SDK can help you get a quick start when working with the EpicPay payments API.
+The EpicPay Gateway C# SDK can help you get a quick start when working with the EpicPay Gateway Payments API.

 This SDK was written against .Net Standard 2.0, and as such should work against most modern compliant .Net implementations, including .Net Core > 2.0 and .Net